SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 If the Rsyslog service is failing to start, a mistyping may have been introduced in one of the `/etc/rsyslog/xx-<technology>.conf` files.

-Run the following command to confirm it and get information about the error :
+Run the following command to confirm it and get information about the error:

 ```bash
 rsyslogd -N1
 ```